-- Salaries should not be more than the median of comparable sized companies.
-For a CEO, we give specific guidance on what is reasonable. - Bonuses.
 Fast growth companies should conserve cash.
 ShareSoc prefers such companies to reward management through equity incentives.
 Once a company is profitable, a bonus may be appropriate.
-For a profitable company, the maximum bonus for a CEO should be 100% of salary: a lower limit is often sufficient. - Share Incentives: Share Options are a simple and clear incentive for managers of small companies.
+For a profitable company, the maximum bonus for a CEO should not be more than 100% of salary: a lower limit is often sufficient.

+Share Incentives

+Share Options are a simple and clear incentive for managers of small companies.
 The exercise price of share options should be set at not less than the market price at the date of grant.
 LTIPs and nil cost options, with complex performance conditions are unnecessary for small companies and should not be used.
 Value Creation Schemes should also not be used.